BestTimesToVisit.com Logo

 Private Car with Driver

-This is the most common and comfortable way to explore Thimphu and its surroundings, especially for tourists.
-Your driver will be your guide, navigating the winding roads and often sharing insights into Bhutanese culture.
+This is the most common and convenient way to explore Thimphu and its surroundings, especially for tourists.
+Your driver will be your guide, navigating the winding roads and often sharing insights into local culture.

-Cost:Approximately $50-70 USD per day, often included in tour packages.
+Cost:Approximately $50-70 USD per day, depending on itinerary and vehicle type.
+This is usually included in tour packages.

 Taxis

-Cost:Metered fares start around Nu.
-30-50, with subsequent charges based on distance.
+Cost:Metered fares typically start around Nu.
+50-70, with additional charges per kilometer.
 Expect to pay Nu.
 100-200 for most intra-city trips.

 Walking